Quick Answer

 - Foreign stock adds currency risk, political risk, regulatory risk, and liquidity risk on top of ordinary equity risk.

-- Less price volatility than common, but more sensitive to interest rate changes (it behaves like a bond here).
+- Less price volatility than common, but fixed rate preferred is more sensitive to interest rate changes (it behaves like a bond here).

 - "Fixed" refers to the rate, not a guarantee: the board must still declare each dividend.